polyflection/flit_router/README.md

 # Known issue

-- Back and Forward button on web does not work (setNewRoutePath is not called) for some reason.
+- Back and Forward button on web does not work (setNewRoutePath is not called) for some reason. -> This bug was in Flutter framework side, which has already fixed at "Flutter 1.26.0-18.0.pre.128 • channel master".